guxd/deep-code-search/keras/README.md

 ## Dependency
 > Tested in Ubuntu 16.04
-* Python 2.7-3.6
+* Python 3.6
-* Keras 2.0.0 or newer
+* Keras 2.3.1 or newer
-* Tensorflow or Theano 0.8.0~0.9.1
+* Tensorflow 2.0.0 or Theano 0.8.0~0.9.1

 ## Code Structures

  - `models.py`: Neural network models for code/desc representation and similarity measure.

  - `main.py`: The main entry for code search, including four sub-tasks:
-     1) Train: train code/desc representaton models;
+     1) Train: train the code/desc representaton models;
      2) Eval: evaluate the learnt code/desc representation models;
      3) Code Embedding: encode code into vectors and store them to a file;
      4) Search: search relevant code for a given query.